root-project/root/documentation/users-guide/Trees.md

 root[] TTree *MyTree = T
 ```

-CINT allows us to get simply the object by using it.
+Cling allows us to get simply the object by using it.
 Here we define a
 pointer to a **`TTree`** object and assign it the value of "`T`", the
 **`TTree`** in the file.
-CINT looks for an object named "`T`" in the
+Cling looks for an object named "`T`" in the
 current ROOT file and returns it (this assumes that "T" has not
 previously been used to declare a variable or function).